• Skip to main content

 • kuruma – 車 (くるま) : a noun meaning ‘car’ in Japanese.
 This can also work as plural.

 • ni – に : a case particle used to say where someone or something is.
-In the example, this is used after the noun phrase, “watashi no kuruma”, to say where the problem is.
+In the example, this is used after “watashi no kuruma” to say where the problem is.

 • ari – あり : one conjugation of the verb, “aru”, which means ‘to be’, ‘to exist’, or ‘to present’ in Japanese.
-Normally, this expresses the existence of things.
-In the example, actually, this works to express the existence of “mondai”.
+In the example, it has been conjugated for the better connection with its following word.

 • masu – ます : an auxiliary verb used after a verb to make it polite.
 Probably, this is well known as a part of Japanese masu form.
 In the example, this is used after “ari” to make it sound polite.